Today I’m giving you the run-down on gelato – from tips on how to find the best gelato shops in Italy to recommendations of my favorites!

-Rivareno – I stumbled upon this shop while looking for my favorite one from a previous vist.
+Rivareno – I stumbled upon this shop while looking for my favorite one from a previous visit.
 I was pleased to see the actual owner/gelato maker serving behind the counter that day – he was so kind and friendly!
 This shop also sells freshly made crepes – try one filled with Nutella and topped with a scoop of coffee/cafe, panna cotta/sweet cream, or salted caramel gelato!

-Grom – this shop is a gem of delight hidden on a litte street to the side of the Duomo.
+Grom – this shop is a gem of delight hidden on a little street to the side of the Duomo.
 Grom has daily specials and also serves affogatos (gelato drowned in a shot of espresso).
 Their salted caramel is the best I have tried – you can taste the butter in it!